24 ½ – 29 inches

 Here we are going to run you through everything that you need to know, such as his personality, why he is challenging, his exercise and training needs, and much more.
 This complete guide is a must-read for all wannabe Estrela Mountain Dog owners.

-According to Estrela lovers, ‘there is nothing compared to the love of an Estrela.’
+According to Estrela lovers1, ‘there is nothing compared to the love of an Estrela.’
 So, let’s see if the Estrela Mountain Dog is the canine that you are searching for.

-It goes without saying that you need to have space for him immediately.
-Even Estrela Mountain Dog puppies are significantly sized pooches who need lots of room.
+It goes without saying that you need to have space for him.
+Even Estrela Mountain Dog puppies are significantly sized pooches that need lots of room.
 Apartment living is out of the question, he needs access to a yard, and you’ll need to make way for giant beds, bowls, and toys.
 If you think you can just slip him into your home without planning ahead, you’re mistaken.

 Estrela Mountain dogs aren’t cheap either.
 Although their initial puppy cost isn’t that much more compared to a common dog breed, it’s everything else that you need to consider.
 You’ll need to purchase everything in giant size, and with that comes a giant price tag.
 Be sure to do your financial research and make sure you have the resources to care for him.

 Although he is a clean dog with good manners, if you don’t like dog hair or drool on your furniture, you won’t be the best match.
 Most big dogs drool, it’s part of the course.
 But really, what’s a bit of doggy drool between friends?

 He is also seriously strong, so potential owners need to be able to handle him on the leash.
 There will also be times when he cannot move, for example, when he has an injury, and it’ll take a few people to carry him.
 He has a dominant character, and he will need to live with owners who have experience in handling intense canines.
 But, if you can handle him, he is the biggest sweety pie going.